jojozhuang/jojozhuang.github.io/_popular/datastructure/data-structure-lru-cache.md

 Least Recently Used(LRU) cache algorithm keeps recently used items near the front of cache.
 Whenever a new item is accessed, the LRU places it at the head of the cache.
 When the cache reaches to its capacity, items that have been accessed less recently will be removed starting from the end of the cache.
 ### 1.2 How It Works?
 The LRU cache provides two methods: `add` and `get`.
-* add(value) - Add the value into cache if it is not already present.
+* add(key, value) - Set or insert the value if the key is not already present.
 When the cache reached its capacity, it should invalidate the least recently used item before inserting a new item.
-* get(value) - Get the value if it exists in the cache, otherwise, return the minimum value of Integer.
-In addition, move this element to the head of the cache.
+* get(key) - If the key doesn't exist in the cache, return the minimum value of Integer.
+Otherwise, return the value of the key and move this item to the head of the cache.

 The following diagram illustrates how LRU works.
 ![image](/public/images/dsa/data-structure-lru-cache/lru.png){:width="800px"}